 - Winter (December, January, February)

-The beauty of the Kitzbühel Alps, like the entire region, is that every season has a landscape to offer and activities and attractions on show.
+The beauty of the Kitzbühel Alps, like the entire region, is that every season offers a different landscape and a range of activities and attractions.

 Things to Do in the Kitzbühel Alps